ozluna/World-House-Experience/README.md

 I tested the website on most used browsers such as Chrome, Mozilla, Opera, Safari and Internet Explorer, it works without a problem in all of them aside from
- Internet Explorer which shows a problem on the layout in the "Home" page call out section and I will fix it in near future.
+ Internet Explorer which shows a problem on the layout in the "Home" and "About" pages call out section and I will fix it in near future.
 I also share the link with several users which some of them fed me back with the following comments:
 > It works well on my phone.
 I understand the content and like the logo and colours.